 The model focuses on acquiring foreign aid.
-Foreign aid can be difficult to pay back afterwards.
+Foreign aid can be difficult to pay back afterward.

-Investment in physical capital in developing countries is generally not efficient.
-There is corruption and wastage, so results are not always as expected.
+Investment in physical capital in developing countries is not efficient.
+There are corruption and wastage, so results are not always as expected.
 Even with more efficient capital, there might not be skilled labor to use the machines efficiently.

 Developing nations tend to have low marginal propensities to save.
-The additional income earned by families is usually spent rather than saved.
+Families usually spend the additional income earned rather than save it.
 Increasing the savings ratio will be difficult.

 In an undeveloped financial system, the availability of increased savings may not translate into extra funds for investment.
 The country may not have the system to maximize savings into loans for businesses.